darthmaure/WPFReports/README.md

 # WPFReports
 It is a simple WPF application showing how to write custom XAML/C# reports (or widgets - I just use both names).
-External packages/libraries used:
+It also show some WPF/C# methods and solutions.

 # Getting started